mpho-mafata/mpho-mafata/README.md

 <img height="200" src="./assets/sensory.png" width="500">

 <figcaption text-size-adjust: none>
 	Focused on the specifics of sensory and consumer data, their structures, and features.
+Read more here.
 </figcaption>

 </td>